John Hawkins (naval commander)

-Sir John Hawkins (also spelled Hawkyns) (1532 – 12 November 1595) was an English naval commander, naval administrator, privateer and slave trader.
+Admiral Sir John Hawkins (also spelled Hawkyns) (1532 – 1595) was an English naval commander, naval administrator, privateer and slave trader.

 Hawkins pioneered, and was an early promoter of, English involvement in the Atlantic slave trade.
 He is considered to be the first English merchant to profit from the Triangle Trade, selling enslaved people from Africa to the Spanish colonies in the West Indies in the late 16th century.

-In 1588, Hawkins served as a Vice-Admiral and fought in the victory over the Spanish Armada, he was knighted for gallantry.
+In 1588, Hawkins served as a Vice-Admiral and fought in the victory over the Spanish Armada, for which he was knighted for gallantry.
 As Treasurer of the Navy, Hawkins became the chief architect of the Elizabethan Navy.
 He redesigned the navy so the ships were faster, more manoeuvrable and had more firepower.

-Hawkins' son, Richard Hawkins, was captured by the Spanish and in response, with his cousin Sir Francis Drake, he raised a fleet of ships to attack the Spanish in the West Indies, he died at sea during the expedition.
+Hawkins' son, Richard Hawkins, was captured by the Spanish.
+In response, along with his cousin Sir Francis Drake, he raised a fleet of ships to attack the Spanish in the West Indies.
+However, he died at sea during the expedition.

 Early years

 John Hawkins was born to a prominent family of ship builders and captains in the naval port of Plymouth in Devon.
 His exact date of birth is unknown, but was likely between November 1532 and March 1533.
 He was the second son of William Hawkins, who was the first Englishman to sail to Brazil, and Joan Trelawny, daughter and sole heiress of Roger Trelawny of Brighton, Cornwall.
 Sir Francis Drake, his second cousin, was brought up and lived in the same Protestant household as Hawkins.

 Hawkins killed a man, a barber from Plymouth called White, before the age of 20.
 The coroner decided White was the antagonist, and Hawkins's father secured a royal pardon.
 He worked with his older brother William Hawkins in the shipping industry and in privateering.
 He is thought to have done some service for the ambassadors from Spain, who negotiated the marriage of Mary I of England and Philip II of Spain.
 Hawkins was known to have frequently referred to King Philip II as "my old master".
 The Spanish Castilianised his name where he was known as Juan Aquines.

-Circa 1559, he dissolved his partnership with this brother, taking £10,000 from the business and moved to London.
+Circa 1559, he dissolved his partnership with this brother, taking £10,000 from the business and moving to London.
 He married Katherine Gonson, daughter of Benjamin Gonson, a prominent Royal Navy administrator.
-He had one son, Richard Hawkins (born 1562), it is not known whether Katherine was Richard's mother or step-mother, because the marriage happened after his birth.
+He had one son, Richard Hawkins (born 1562).
+It is not known whether Katherine was Richard's mother or step-mother, because the marriage happened after his birth.
 Richard spoke fondly of Katherine in later life, consequently it is more likely she was his birth mother.